 Response from the consultation should be received within 15 days

-*Consultation must be done formally by the LA with the governors and so on, even if the Senco or a teacher of the school have directly discussed things with you.
+*Consultation must be done formally by the LA with the governors and so on, even if the Senco or a teacher of the school has directly discussed things with you.

 3. What does this all mean?